ivanvgreiff/zk-fuzz-lab/README.md

 # zk-fuzz-lab

-A ZKVM-agnostic differential fuzzing framework for finding bugs in zero-knowledge virtual machines.
+A zkVM-agnostic differential fuzzing framework for finding bugs in zero-knowledge virtual machines.

 ## Current Goal: A1 (Rust-level Differential Fuzzing)

 Build a harness that compiles **the same Rust guest program** to:
 1. **Native** (standard Rust compilation)
-2. **Target ZKVM** (starting with SP1)
+2. **Target zkVM** (starting with SP1)

 Then run both with **identical deterministic inputs** and **diff** the results to surface divergences.